-1. During stage 1 (from 22 August 2020 - 30 August 2020), clubs can permit of the minimum ground grading capacity for the relevant Step (or the figures set out in Appendix C).

-If a club does not play any fixtures in the relevant period, it must have played at least one pre-season friendly or competitive fixture in accordance with this level of spectators before moving on to stage 2.

-If clubs are satisfied that they have been able to comply with government guidance (in particular in relation to social distancing) and that they are able to operate in accordance with their action plans during the pilot stage, clubs can permit spectators to attend fixtures, from w/c August 31st provided that the number of spectators does not exceed 30% of the minimum ground grading capacity for the relevant Step (or the figures set out in Appendix C).
+- 1. During stage 1 (from 23 August 2020 31 August 2020), clubs can permit spectators to attend fixtures provided that the number of spectators does not exceed 15% of the minimum ground grading capacity for the relevant Step (or the figures set out in Appendix A) that the ground is graded at in the men's pyramid.
+If a club does not play any fixtures in the relevant period, it must have played at least one pre-season friendly or competitive match in accordance with this level of spectators before moving on to stage 2. - 2.
+If clubs are satisfied that they have been able to comply with government guidance (in particular in relation to social distancing) and that they are able to operate in accordance with their action plans during the pilot stage, clubs can permit spectators to attend fixtures from w/c 31st August, provided that the number of spectators does not exceed 30% of the minimum ground grading capacity for the relevant Step (or the figures set out in Appendix A) that the ground is graded at in the men's pyramid.